• Skip to primary navigation

 • Tomatoes - Red & juicy summer tomatoes are always the best option.

-Making this delicious baked kofta with vegetables is very simple and straightforward.
+Making this delicious baked Turkish kofta in tomato sauce is very simple and straightforward.
 However, to achieve the best results you need to follow a few tips and simple steps:

-To prepare the kofte mixture, put all kofte ingredients in a large bowl and then mix well for at least 5 minutes or until it has a nice and soft texture slightly sticking to your hand.
+To prepare the kofte mixture, put all kofte ingredients in a large bowl.
+Mix well for at least 5 minutes or until it has a nice and soft texture slightly sticking to your hand.
 You can prepare the mixture up to 3 days ahead.

 kofte ingredients are placed in a bowl for mixing